Gtsind/chatbot-app/README.md

 - Implemented auto-scroll on new messages for a better UX
 - Simulated bot response by adding typing indicators and small delay
 - Button toggles recommended questions for better user interaction
+- Input field refocuses shortly after receiving a message for smoother user experience

 ## Future Work

 - Add persistent chat history, make past conversations available for users to access them at a later stage
   - This requires routes & functions on the server-side, along with a DB to store conversations (e.g. MongoDB)
 - Implement authentication with Google login option and user profiles
 - Support richer content in messages
-- Probably add some kind of scoring related to determining which answer is best suited for the given question, e.g. adding weights to keywords
+- Further improve backend logic on determining which answer is better suited for a given question (e.g adding weights to keywords)
 - Write unit and integration tests for the Angular app
 - Better error handling
 - Add a cancel/stop button along with the "send button" in case the user wants to abort processing the current question and ask a new one